Measuring the return from pharmaceutical innovation 2014

 - Portfolio focus – an emphasis on fewer therapy areas appears to deliver better returns.

 The view from Deloitte

 Neil Lesser, Principal and Life Sciences R&D Strategy lead at Deloitte US, said: “The life sciences R&D ecosystem is undergoing a transformation and the industry’s biggest players are having to evaluate how they access, foster and commercialise their innovations.
-We have found that some of the top 12 organisations are further through the journey than others and, as a result, are delivering leading returns.
+We have found that some of the top 12 organizations are further through the journey than others and, as a result, are delivering leading returns.

 “The majority of the industry’s value is now coming from external sources of innovation, and these external assets are showing higher future forecasts than those from internal labs.
 Companies need to consider if they have invested in capabilities that make them “collaboration ready”, including the talent, processes, infrastructure, and data required to be able to collaborate effectively for the long term without eroding the value acquired.”